 \subsection{Related work}

-The study of metric spaces by means of associated polyhedral complexes, and its application to phylogenetic trees, is a classical topic, going back at least to work of Buneman \cite{Buneman} and Bandelt-Dress \cite{Dress}.
+The study of metric spaces by means of associated polyhedral complexes is a classical topic, going back at least to work of Buneman \cite{Buneman} and Bandelt-Dress \cite{Dress}, and driven in part by application to the study of phylogenetic trees.
 After a first version of this paper circulated, we learned about further recent literature that helped us to contextualize our work.
-Koichi \cite{Koichi} recently gave a uniform description of the above two seminal approaches building on Hirai's \cite{Hirai} polyhedral split decomposition method, where a metric is viewed as a polyhedral "height function" defined on a point configuration.
-(We remark that the hyperplanes associated to splits in \cite[p.\ 350]{Hirai} in Hirai's work do not coincide with ours.)
-Motivated by the connections to tropical convexity \cite{StuYu,DeStu}, Herrmann and Joswig \cite{HJ} studied split complexes of general polytopes and, in the process, consider an arrangement of ``split hyperplanes'' associated to every split metric.
-In this respect we notice that, even if each of our hyperplanes can be expressed in the form \cite[Equation (9)]{HJ}, our arrangement $\AA(\mathcal S)$ is not one of the arrangements considered in \cite{HJ} (see Remark \ref{rem:HJ}).
+Koichi \cite{Koichi} recently gave a uniform description of the approaches by Buneman and Bandelt-Dress, building on Hirai's \cite{Hirai} polyhedral split decomposition method, where a metric is viewed as a polyhedral "height function" defined on a point configuration.
+In \cite{Koichi} we also find the defining forms of the arrangement $\AA(\mathcal S)$.
+(On the other hand, the hyperplanes associated to splits in \cite[p.\ 350]{Hirai} do not coincide with ours.)
+Motivated by the connections to tropical convexity \cite{DeStu,StuYu}, Herrmann and Joswig \cite{HJ} studied split complexes of general polytopes and, in the process, consider an arrangement of ``split hyperplanes'' associated to every split metric.
+In this respect we notice that, even if each of our hyperplanes can be expressed in the form \cite[Equation (9)]{HJ}, the arrangement $\AA(\mathcal S)$ is not one of the arrangements considered in \cite{HJ} (see Remark \ref{rem:HJ}).
 Moreover, the matroid we consider is different from the matroid whose basis polytope is cut from the hypersimplex by a set of compatible split hyperplanes, which is studied by Joswig and Schr\"oter in \cite{JS}.

 Lipschitz polytopes of finite metric spaces are weighted digraph polyhedra in the sense of Joswig and Loho \cite{JL}, who give some general results about dimension, face structure and projections \cite[\S 2.1, 2.2, 2.6]{JL} but mostly focus on the case of ``braid cones'' which does not apply to our context.
 We close by mentioning that the polyhedra considered, e.g., in the above-mentioned work of Hirai \cite[Formula (4.1)]{Hirai} are different from the Lipschitz polytopes we consider here: in fact, such polyhedra are (translated) zonotopes for all split-decomposable metrics \cite[Remark 4.10]{Hirai}, while -- for instance -- the Lipschitz polytope of any split-decomposable metric on $4$ points is only a zonotope if the associated split system is compatible.